youssef-mansor/TheAgentCompany/workspaces/tasks/pm-monthly-attendance-slides/checkpoints.md

 # Checkpoints

 ## Checkpoint 1 (1 point)
-Check if the agent accesses the attendance file on nextcloud
+Check if the agent accesses the attendance file on owncloud

 ## Checkpoint 2 (1 point)
 Check if the slide '/workspace/April Attendance.pptx' exists